 Why this Jarpal Queen jeep stands as a symbol of India’s win over Pakistan

-Let, Sep 09: The Jarpal Queen is a symbol of India's victory over against Pakistan.
+Leh, Sep 09: The Jarpal Queen is a symbol of India's victory over against Pakistan.

 The 'Queen', named after Jarpal in Pakistan, is actually royalty on four wheels, a Willys jeep, sleek, shiny and in shipshape condition, the object of lavish attention at the 3 Grenadier Regiment's camp, 40 km from Leh.